Nemin32/Nemin32.github.io/soulstorm/_posts/2020-12-11-gameawards.md

 This is the first time we see a new Glukkon-character (christened "Baron" by Abe's Origins) in more detail than a still image.
-The phone he's looking at looks quite similar to the one used in Stranger's Wrath and what's probably even more interesting is that while he stays silent, the phone's mesh slightly moves, which likely indicates that the character is in the middle of receiving a call...
+The phone he's looking at looks quite similar to the one used in Stranger's Wrath and what's probably even more interesting is that while he stays silent, the phone's mesh slightly vibrates, which likely indicates that the character is in the middle of receiving a call...
 Probably about Abe's shenanigans.

 # Necrum sign